Skip to contents

 family = poisson())

-# Add predicted values
+# Add predicted claim frequency

-mtpl_pred <- add_prediction(MTPL, mod1)
+mtpl_pred <- add_prediction(MTPL, mod1, predictions = "pred_frequency")

 # Add predicted values with confidence bounds